 Workbench is a cloud-based tool that allows you to analyze your data in sessions based in RStudio, Jupyterlab, and other IDEs.
 Compute sessions launched through Workbench can come pre-loaded with proprietary software packages developed by Enable to facilitate secure and flexible communication with our database, and analysis of spatial biology data.

-<aside> 💡 If you’re new to Code Ocean, check out this webinar ran by the Code Ocean team!
+<aside> 💡 If you’re new to Code Ocean, check out this webinar run by the Code Ocean team!
 If you’d like to learn about some more advanced features in Code Ocean, you can also check out this tutorial on Pipelines (more information available in their user manual)

 </aside>